 - You have a job offer from a US employer or are servicing a contract with a US client;

 - You will be performing duties consistent with a forester under the OOH;

 - You have a Baccalaureate or Licenciatura Degree in forestry or a related subject, such as agriculture, rangeland management, or natural resources; and

 - You can demonstrate that you have non-immigrant intent, in other words, the intent to return to your foreign residence at the end of your temporary employment.

 With proper preparation and guidance, the TN Visa process can be straightforward.
 Taken lightly, the TN Visa process can be burdensome and can have long-term immigration consequences.

 We Can Help!

 The immigration lawyers at Richards and Jurusik Immigration Law have more than 30+ years of TN Visa experience helping people to live and work in the United States.
-Contact us today for a free assessment of your qualifications for TN Visa status as a forester.
+Contact us today for an assessment of your qualifications for TN Visa status as a forester.